svandragt/streamcables/README.md

 Run the program as follows:

 ```
-pipenv run ./streamcables.py
+pipenv run python streamcables/streamcables.py
+# shorter version
+make run
 ```

-You will also need a settings file (next section).

-# settings.toml
+# Settings and Configuration

+You will be asked to create a settings file, the location will be printed to the screen if it doesn't exist.
+This settings file must contain one reader and one or more writers.

-Example settings:
+Example settings.toml:

 ```
 [main]